 - Class II: Structures visualized- soft palate fauces and uvula

 - Class III: Structures visualized- soft palate and the base of the uvula

 - Class IV: Soft palate is not visible

 One should assess if the airway could be obstructed with the foreign body, abscess, tumor, soft tissue swelling such as in a burn victim or expanding hematoma in a trauma patient.

 N: Neck Mobility

 For this reason, when a clinician considers intubation, they must evaluate the risk of failure to intubate and optimize variables for success.
 Besides anesthesiologists, physicians in many specialties and nurse anesthetists, as well as the clinical pharmacist, are often called upon to assist in the preparation and intubation of a patient, but they should be fully aware of the 3-3-2 rule.
-Difficult airway cart should be kept at bedside when intubating difficult airway.
-All physicians with intubation skill in the hospital should be informed as a backup before difficult intubation.
-The reversal agent of sedation and paralytics should be kept at bedside in case if the physician is not able to intubate the patient.
+A difficult airway cart should be kept at the bedside when intubating a difficult airway.
+All physicians with intubation skills in the hospital should be informed as a backup before difficult intubation.
+The reversal agent of sedation and paralytics should be kept at the bedside in case if the physician is not able to intubate the patient.